PhpGt/StyleGuide/README.md

 + Limit function length
 + Ensure return points are consistent
 + A function should only ever do one thing, as indicated by its name
++ Functions should either mutate or query the system, never both
 + Use camelCase for variable naming
 + Never use global variables
 + Properties should always be declared